wolliq/custom-serde/README.md

 $ sbt clean run
 ```

-and pick a nnumber in [1, 2, 3] to execute the program of choice
+and pick a number in [1, 2, 3] to execute the program of choice